alan-turing-institute/data-safe-haven/docs/design/security_decisions/security_claims.md

 ### We claim:

-- Connections can only be made via remote desktop ({ref}`policy_tier_2` and above)
+- Connections can only be made via remote desktop ({ref}`policy_tier_2` and above).

 ### Which means:

-- User can connect via remote desktop but cannot connect through other means such as `SSH`
+- User can connect via remote desktop but cannot connect through other means such as `SSH`.

 ## 6. Copy-and-paste

 ### We claim:

-- Copy and paste is disabled on the remote desktop
+- Copy and paste is disabled on the remote desktop.

 ### Which means: